runabol/graffiti/README.md

 Traditionally, CMS products such as Wordpress, Drupal and the like were heavily focused on the web.
 But today, you can't really just exist on the web.
 With the advent of Smart Phones, Smart TVs, Smart Watches, [Smart Toilets](https://www.cnet.com/how-to/smart-toilets-make-your-bathroom-high-tech) and the rest of them you can't rely anymore on rendering HTML for your app exprience.

-What you really need is a platform-agnostic data exchange format which can be consumed by any of your apps be it web, smart devices or whatever.
+What you really need is a platform-agnostic data exchange format which can be consumed by any of your apps.
+Be it web, smart devices, whatever.

-Luckily, the bright folks in Facebook created a standard called [GraphQL](http://graphql.org/) which brings the much needed order to the world of web services.
-While REST APIs are great and I am personally a big fan of them, they suffer for a few major drawbacks which GraphQL seeks to correct:
+Luckily, the bright folks in Facebook created a standard called [GraphQL](http://graphql.org/) which brings the much needed civilization to the world of web services.
+While REST APIs are great and I am personally a big fan of them, they suffer from a few major drawbacks which GraphQL seeks to correct:

 1. Fine-grained control over what you get from the server.
 In a traditional REST API you might make a call like so: